mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

-allows for more than 36 days of continuous operation or nearly two months if emulating ‘sleep’; this is sufficient in most technological areas as the robot can surreptitiously recharge but robots intended for long- term field use require RTG power units, which vastly increase the cost of the Body Double.
+allows for more than 36 days of continuous operation or nearly two months if emulating ‘sleep’; this is sufficient in most technological areas as the robot can surreptitiously recharge but robots intended for long-term field use require RTG power units, which vastly increase the cost of the Body Double.

 Robot Hits Locomotion Speed TL Cost